-Section 515 loans are administered through the U.S. Department of Agriculture's office of Rural Development (RD).
-These loans finance housing units that are located in an eligible rural area and are rented by verylow-income to moderate-income families or individuals, elderly persons aged 62 and over, or people with disabilities.
-Loans through USDA last up to 30 years, in which time owners must either charge basic rent or charge no more than 30% of a tenant's adjusted income, whichever is higher.
-The RD Section 521 Rental Assistance subsidy can be used to limit tenant's payments to 30 percent of their income if they would be paying the basic rent amount.
+Housing units financed through U.S. Department of Agriculture (USDA) Section 515 loans must be in an eligible rural area and be rented by very-low-income to moderate-income families or individuals, elderly persons aged 62 and over, or people with disabilities.
+Loans through USDA are up to 30 years, in which time tenants pay no more than 30% of their adjusted income or basic rent, whichever is higher.
+RD Section 521 Rental Assistance subsidy can be used to limit tenants' payments to 30 percent of their income if they would be paying the basic rent amount.
 The basic rent amount is set by the owner and must be based on the operating, management and maintenance expenses and other costs related to the project, including loans due to USDA.
-Basic rents are subject to USDA approval.8 In McLean County, there are 8 properties with 117 units that are assisted by Section 515.
+Basic rents are subject to USDA approval.
+In McLean County, there are 8 properties and 117 units that are assisted by Section 515.
 Of those units, however, 41 are also assisted by LIHTC, meaning that 76 units in McLean County are assisted by Section 515 alone.